sherryyy19/gemini-genAI-projects/pdfChat-App/README.md

 # Chat with Multiple PDFs using Gemini

 ## Introduction
 The **Chat with PDF using the Gemini** application is a powerful AI-driven tool that enhances document interactions using **Retrieval-Augmented Generation (RAG)**.
-By integrating FAISS for efficient semantic search and Google Gemini LLM for intelligent responses, this application allows users to upload multiple PDF files and engage in meaningful, context-aware conversations..
+By integrating FAISS for efficient semantic search and Google Gemini LLM for intelligent responses, this application allows users to upload multiple PDF files and engage in meaningful, context-aware conversations.This approach enhances document analysis, making it ideal for research, business reports, and technical documentation.

 ## Features
 - Upload multiple PDF files.